jkim101/ML-Coursera/W01/Note02_LinearRegressionWithOneVariable.md

+**Linear Regression with one variable**

-**Model and Cost Function**
+Model and Cost Function
   - Supervised Learning: Given the "right answer" for each example in the data
   - Unsupervised Learning: Predict real-valued output

-Linear Regression with one variable
 Model Representation
 A pair of input variable and target variable is called a 'training example'.
 A list of training examples is called a 'training set'.

 'Hypothesis' <-- Call this for historical reason, not fit on ML (Andrew said).

-Predict continuous things... call the learning problem a 'regression problem'.
+>Predict continuous things... call the learning problem a 'regression problem'.
-Predict (a smally number of) discrete values of y, it could be a 'classification problem'.
+>Predict (a smally number of) discrete values of y, it could be a 'classification problem'.

-Linear Regression with one variable
-Univariate linear regression
+> Linear Regression with one variable = Univariate linear regression